California Laws and Incentives

 Compressed natural gas (CNG), hydrogen, electric, and plug-in hybrid electric vehicles (PHEVs) meeting specified California and federal emissions standards and affixed with a California Department of Motor Vehicles Clean Air Vehicle sticker may use HOV lanes regardless of the number of occupants in the vehicle.
 White Clean Air Vehicle Stickers are available to an unlimited number of qualifying CNG, hydrogen, and electric vehicles.
-Green Clean Air Vehicle Stickers are available for the first 40,000 applicants that purchase or lease a qualified PHEV.
-Both stickers will expire January 1, 2015.
-These vehicles are also exempt from toll charges imposed on HOT lanes, unless prohibited by federal law.
-For more information, see the California Air Resources Board Carpool Lane Use Stickers website.
-(Reference Assembly Bill 2405, 2012, and California Vehicle Code 5205.5 and 21655.9)
+Green Clean Air Vehicle Stickers are available for the first 70,000 applicants that purchase or lease a qualified PHEV.
+Both stickers will expire January 1, 2019, or on September 30, 2017, if federal authorization for HOV lane access expires.
+These vehicles are also eligible for reduced rates or exemptions from toll charges imposed on HOT lanes, unless prohibited by federal law.
+For more information, including a list of qualifying vehicles, see the California Air Resources Board Carpool Lane Use Stickers website.
+(Reference California Vehicle Code 5205.5 and 21655.9)

 Alternative Fuel Vehicle (AFV) and Fueling Infrastructure Grants

-The Motor Vehicle Registration Fee Program provides funding for projects that reduce air pollution from on- and off-road vehicles.
+The Motor Vehicle Registration Fee Program (Program) provides funding for projects that reduce air pollution from on- and off-road vehicles.
 Eligible projects include purchasing AFVs and developing alternative fueling infrastructure.
-Contact local air districts for more information about available grant funding and distribution from the Motor Vehicle Registration Fee Program.
+Contact local air districts and see the Program website for more information about available grant funding and distribution from the Program.
 (Reference California Health and Safety Code 44220 (b))

 Emissions Reductions Grants